 The administrator of the Plan is the Trent University Board of Governors (the "Board").
-The Board designates a senior administrative official of Trent University (the "University") who is responsible to the Board of Governors for the Plan and for the Special Investment Fund.
+The Board designates a senior administrative official of Trent University (the "University") who is responsible to the Board of Governors for the Plan.

 This Policy is based on the "prudent person portfolio approach" to ensure the prudent investment and administration of the assets of the Plan within the parameters set out in the Pension Benefits Act, (Ontario) and the Regulations thereunder.
-While the Special Investment Fund is not subject to the Pension Benefits Act, (Ontario) and the Regulations thereunder, these will also be governed by this policy.